jianshuod/InferenceCostAttack/README.md

 <a name="readme-top"></a>

-# Code for the paper ``An inference cost attack against large language models''
+# Code for the paper “An inference cost attack against large language models“

 ![alt text](assets/overview_v2.jpg)